 Travels Through Pakistan – An Epic Travellers Tale

-It sounds dramatic I know, but I arrived in Pakistan for the first time under a hail of falling rocks, lightening, thunder and torrential rain.
+It sounds dramatic I know, but I arrived in Pakistan for the first time under a hail of falling rocks, lightning, thunder and torrential rain.
 It was September 1992 and I had just left the Chinese border town of Tashkurgan and was travelling by bus through no-man’s-land to the Pakistani border at Sost (also known as Sust) in Baltistan.
 An hour or so into the journey (no-man’s-land between the two countries is vast) the heavens opened up and rocks of various sizes started flying down the mountainside onto the road in front and behind our bus.
-Eventually everyone on the bus abandoned it (including the Chinese driver) and we ended up as a group walking and dodging our way to the small town of Sost.
+Eventually, everyone on the bus abandoned it (including the Chinese driver) and we ended up as a group walking and dodging our way to the small town of Sost.
 We arrived well after dark, ate some food and retired to bed, exhausted.

 The Hunza Valley Pakistan in 1992 photographed by Mark

 Interactive map of places visited during Mark’s 1992 travels through Pakistan

 It was an unusual way to arrive in a country and it didn’t stop raining for days.
 In fact, and we didn’t find this out until we got to Gilgit, the torrential rains had caused the Indus River and its tributaries to swell so much that there was terrible flooding in Pakistan’s Punjab and Kashmir regions.
 Much later I discovered that more than 1,000 people died and thousands more were displaced as a result of the flooding that year.